eanandhakumar-coder/C-programming-Code/README.md

 # C-programming-Code
-Get the string from user and print the right substring in "C" programming.
+Get the string from user and print the right substring without using function in "C" programming.